pedroelsner/filter_results/README.markdown

 }
 </pre>

-NOTE: Note that this time we filter `filter1` without any parameters.
+__NOTE__: Note that this time we filter `filter1` without any parameters.
 This is because the rules are selected in the View.

 File __/app/View/Users/index.ctp__
 <pre>